earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 ## Python Data Classes and Named Tuples: An Overview

+We’ll start by reviewing the basics of data classes and named tuples.

 ### Python Data Classes

 In Python data classes are good choices when you need to create classes that store information and do not have a ton of functionality.
 Unlike regular Python classes, data classes require less boilerplate code, and come with default implementation of methods for string representation and comparing equality of attributes.